 The Reason I Jump Begins

-We continue our series highlighting the beautiful orchestral work “Excerpts From the Reason I Jump”, featuring 26-year-old autistic cellist Adam Mandela Walden.
+This is the first performance in our series highlighting the beautiful orchestral work “Excerpts From the Reason I Jump”, featuring 26-year-old autistic cellist Adam Mandela Walden.
 Today’s excerpt introduces Adam and his journey with autism, performed with Berklee World Strings, conducted by Dr. Eugene Friesen.

 “Excerpts from The Reason I Jump,” Mvt.1: “Preface,” composed by Dr. Eugene Friesen, Professor of Music and Director of Berklee World Strings with cello melodies by Adam Mandela Walden, cellist and Berklee College of Music student.
 Words by Naoki Higashida.
 Inspired by author Naoki Higashida’s book: The Reason I Jump: The Inner Voice of a Thirteen-Year-Old Boy with Autism